Lupleg/ML_Resources/test_README.md

 ### Test Scenario 1: @Lupleg-dev

-**Test Description:** Verify that the @Lupleg-dev functionality works as expected.
+**Test Description:** Verify that the functionality works as expected.

 **Test Steps:**

 1. Set up the necessary test environment.
-2. Call the @Lupleg-dev function.
+2. Call the function.
 3. Verify the expected output.

 **Test Data:**